By Matt Lalande in CPP Disability, Long-Term Disability on November 07, 2023

 This article seeks to elucidate the fundamental differences between CPP-D and LTD, from their respective eligibility criteria to the nature of the benefits they offer.
 Our objective is to present this information with the utmost clarity and precision, to assist disabled individuals in understanding how each program can support their unique circumstances, and to guide them through the decision-making process with confidence and ease.

-The elimination period in long-term disability (LTD) cases is a waiting period between the onset of your disability and the time your insurance benefits start to pay out.
-Think of it like a deductible period, but instead of money, it’s measured in time.
 During this period, you must be continuously disabled before your LTD benefits kick in.
-This period can vary from policy to policy, typically ranging from 30 to 180 days.
-It’s a crucial factor to consider when planning for financial coverage in case you’re unable to work due to a disability.
+This period can vary from policy to policy but typically ranges from 30 to 180 days.
+It’s crucial to consider this period when planning for financial coverage if you cannot work due to a disability.

 If you pay premiums with after-tax dollars and become disabled later on, the benefits you receive are generally tax-free.
-However, if your employer pays the premiums or they’re paid with pre-tax dollars – unfortunately, your montly long-term disability benefits will be taxable.
+However, if your employer pays the premiums or they’re paid with pre-tax dollars – unfortunately, your monthly long-term disability benefits will be taxable.

 The key components of the test are: